Brackaville Owen Roes GFC

 Brackaville Owen Roes (Breac an Bhile Eoghain Rua) is a Gaelic Athletic Association club.
 The club is based in Brackaville, near Coalisland in County Tyrone, Northern Ireland.

 The club concentrates on Gaelic football, and the senior team in 2023 competes in Division 3 of the Tyrone All-County Football League and play in the Tyrone Junior Football Championship.
 In December 2012 the club became 2012 Tyrone Junior Football Champions after a 16-year gap.

 History

 Brackaville Owen Roes was founded in the summer of 1938 by some local men who decided that the Brackaville area needed its own football team.
-Repeated attempts to form the new club were blocked by Coalisland Na Fianna GAC who, if the club was formed would lose around 20 of their members.
+Repeated attempts to form the new club were blocked by Coalisland Na Fianna GAC, however.

-Matt Symington, one of the men trying to form the club cycled to Cookstown to convince the county board to register Brackaville Owen Roes GFC as a club and succeeded.
+Matt Symington, one of the men trying to form the club cycled to Cookstown to convince the Tyrone County Board to register Brackaville Owen Roes GFC as a club and succeeded.